primeqa/create-primeqa-app/README.md

 5. Click `Execute` button.
 You will see status code: 200 and updated setting once you scroll down.

+6 Please allow 30 seconds for the primeqa-orchestrator to establish connectivity to Watson Discovery and PrimeQA service.

 <h3> 🧪 Testing </h3>

 1. You can test out primeqa orchestrator's connectivity to your IBM® Watson Discovery (WD) instance by executing [GET] `/retrievers/{retriever_id}/collections` endpoint as follows